The 7th Guest CD-ROM

 The 7th Guest was distributed on 2x CD-ROM and extracts and installs to hard disk drive via The 7th Guest Setup and Installation Program.
 The install size is 5 megs and consists of 104 files.
 If the CD-ROM files are copied to the hard disk drive, the install size becomes 630 megs.

-The 7th Guest supports digitized speech audio and sound effects via Pro Audio Studio 16, Pro Audio Spectrum Plus/16, Pro Audio Spectrum, Sound Blaster ASP 16, Sound Blaster Pro 1, Sound Blaster Pro 2, Sound Blaster or compatibles, AdLib Gold, Aria, Tandy Sensation, ATI Stereo Effects, Covox Sound Master II and Microsoft Windows Sound System.
+The 7th Guest supports digitized speech and digital sound effects via Pro Audio Studio 16, Pro Audio Spectrum Plus/16, Pro Audio Spectrum, Sound Blaster ASP 16, Sound Blaster Pro 1, Sound Blaster Pro 2, Sound Blaster or compatibles, AdLib Gold, Aria, Tandy Sensation, ATI Stereo Effects, Covox Sound Master II and Microsoft Windows Sound System.

 For example, one can run The 7th Guest with Roland MT-32 music and Sound Blaster ASP 16 digitized speech and sound effects.

-• The 7th Guest Manual: 41 pages.
+The 7th Guest Manual: 41 pages.

-• The 7th Guest: The Stauf Files: 20 pages.
+The 7th Guest: The Stauf Files: 20 pages.

 No comments: